 Studying up on school safety

-Network based access control solutions offer significant cost savings over traditional lock & keys by eliminating the need to re-key doors in the event of lost, stolen or misplaced keys.
-But access control technology can also be used to reduce theft, vandalism and accidents in key locations inside the school.
-In server and utility rooms where vital infrastructure is housed, in school laboratories containing expensive equipment and dangerous chemicals, in computer rooms, media centers, and even front offices or secure vestibules.
+Network-based access control solutions offer significant cost savings over the traditional “lock and key” approach by eliminating the need to re-key doors in the event of lost, stolen or misplaced keys.
+Access control technology can also be used to reduce theft, vandalism and accidents in key locations inside the school:

 IP-based network door controllers also integrate with video cameras which can be configured to trigger live or recorded images of all access attempts – both successful and, even more importantly, unsuccessful entry attempts.

 While keeping school entrance and exit doors locked during the day provides an extra layer of physical security, it also makes it challenging to efficiently manage visitors.
 The steady stream of parents picking up a sick child or meeting with a teacher, the food deliveries to prepare the day’s lunch, the guest speaker for today’s assembly, and a whole host of unscheduled – and possibly unwanted – visitors.
 And that’s just during school hours.
 Connected intercoms and network door stations installed at school entrances can incorporate both audio and visual surveillance.
 This technology can provide clear two-way audio communication and high-resolution video of school visitors no matter where school resources are located.